twixxxman357/GCP-Load-Balancer-Deployment/README.md

 # GCP-Load-Balancer

-Hello this is our submission for the first Group homework.
+Hello this is a Lab for Deploying Load Balancer

-**We choose Iowa and Sydney as are two locations**
+**Iowa and Sydney as are two locations**

-1. We set up our VPC with the correct subnets.
-We also added the firewall rules with the needed tags to give to our instance templates to allow port 80 to be open internally.
+1. I set up our VPC with the correct subnets.
+I also added the firewall rules with the needed tags to give to our instance templates to allow port 80 to be open internally.
 All instance templates have internal IPS and no external IPS shown in step 2.
 ---
 ![Screenshot 2025-04-13 at 9 12 48 PM](https://github.com/user-attachments/assets/ab8f5e66-1d78-4303-8c7e-2d836c7f9d7d)

-2. Then we created our instance templates in both regions
+2. Then I created the instance templates in both regions
 ---
 ![Screenshot 2025-04-13 at 9 14 54 PM](https://github.com/user-attachments/assets/d9f1de5a-2e69-4b83-b955-39119b552ef7)
 ![Screenshot 2025-04-13 at 9 14 15 PM](https://github.com/user-attachments/assets/3793c0c6-2d04-4a82-b818-922085b51517)

-3. Then we created our NATs and routers for each region
+3. Then I created our NATs and routers for each region
 ---

 ![Screenshot 2025-04-13 at 9 15 51 PM](https://github.com/user-attachments/assets/a06df758-ace8-4017-9e04-b64e0ccda71c)
 ![Screenshot 2025-04-13 at 9 17 12 PM](https://github.com/user-attachments/assets/ed508d6b-05ff-4bbf-a2da-bb572a54dddc)

-4. Our loadbalncers are now setup!
+4. The load balancers are now setup!
 ---
 ![Screenshot 2025-04-13 at 9 18 18 PM](https://github.com/user-attachments/assets/5ac6a31d-33ef-4133-9162-241d5564cc76)
 ![Screenshot 2025-04-13 at 9 19 59 PM](https://github.com/user-attachments/assets/5a17bbe9-e3f0-4ff8-b035-74bffa3ae621)

-5. Our backends are looking good! **NO DIDDY**
+5. The backends are looking good!
 ---
 ![Screenshot 2025-04-13 at 9 22 10 PM](https://github.com/user-attachments/assets/4d6b726b-ca81-400b-a83b-7db06c02c1dc)